smaiti7/smaiti7.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hey there, I'm Sthitadhi (Sthito)!👋"
+title: "Hey there, I'm Sthitadhi!👋"
 author_profile: true
 redirect_from:
   - /about/